LewisYoul/Curriculum_Vitae/README.md

 ## <a name="interests">Interests</a>

+- Investigating new technologies (currently building a chrome extension)
+- Developing my personal website
+- Music (previously played in bands around London and Portsmouth)
 - Tennis fanatic
-- Music (previously played in bands around London and Portsmouth)
-- Developing my personal website with React JS
-- Investigating new technologies

 ***